 the defendant shall nevertheless be liable for costs, as provided in section 9721(c.1), unless the court determines otherwise pursuant to Pa.R.Crim.P.
-No. 706(C) (relating to fines or costs)...(C) The court, in determining the amount and method of payment of a fine or costs shall, insofar as is just and practicable, consider the burden upon the defendant by reason of the defendant's financial means, including the defendant's ability to make restitution or reparations.
+No. 706(C) (relating to fines or costs) . . .

+The Legislature's reference to Rule 706(C) necessarily incorporates the standard set forth in that Rule: "The court, in determining the amount and method of payment of a fine or costs shall, insofar as is just and practicable, consider the burden upon the defendant by reason of the defendant's financial means, including the defendant's ability to make restitution or reparations."

 In other words, the legislature intends for costs to be imposed only on those defendants that a court finds will be able to afford to pay them, in the same way that courts must do with fines.
-This point was made explicit in the legislative history accompanying the passage of § 9728(b.2) and § 9721(c.1), which unequivocally states that these statutory amendments and their cross-references to Rule 706(C) were intended to allow "the sentencing court" to "retain all discretion to modify or even waive costs in an appropriate case."
+This point was made explicit in the legislative history accompanying the passage of §§ 9728(b.2) and 9721(c.1), which unequivocally states that these statutory amendments and their cross-references to Rule 706(C) were intended to allow "the sentencing court" to "retain all discretion to modify or even waive costs in an appropriate case."
 Pennsylvania House of Representatives Judiciary Committee, SB 1169 Bill Analysis (Sept.
 15, 2010) PN 2181.
+The Supreme and Superior Courts agree that trial courts have that discretion under these statutes.

 Courts cannot, of course, choose which among these various statutory provisions they wish to follow - they must, instead, strive to follow all applicable provisions, if possible.
 That is where the rules of statutory construction come in.
 When we apply the rules of statutory construction, it is clear that there is no barrier to giving effect to both the statutes imposing costs and the statutes allowing for the waiver of those costs.
-In other words, the court's discretion under § 9728(b.2) and § 9721(c.1) to waive statutory costs applies to all costs.2 a.
-The statutes imposing costs and the statutes providing for the waiver of costs after considering the defendant's financial means are in pari materia and must be read to give effect to all of the provisions.
+In other words, the court's discretion under § 9728(b.2) and § 9721(c.1) to waive statutory costs applies to all costs.
+1 in mind that statutes imposing costs are "penal" in nature and subject to strict construction.
+Commonwealth v.
+Garzone, 34 A.3d 67, 75 (Pa.
+2012).
+This requires that they each be "interpreted in the light most favorable to the